langfordG/react-chord-diagram/README.md

 - type: `number`

-Outer radius of the diagram.
+Outer radius of the diagram in pixels.

 ### innerRadius

 - type: `number`

-Inner radius of the diagram.
+Inner radius of the diagram in pixels.

 ### groupColors